 Here we go again.
-War is in full swing in a matter of hours between the singer-songwriter Sia and the #actuallyautistic community over her upcoming autism themed film, Music.
+War is in full swing in a matter of hours between the singer-songwriter Sia and the #actuallyautistic community over her upcoming autism-themed film, Music.

-I’ve seen the Twitter mob attack before, so I had to jump in and do my research before responding as I know I will take heat for my response as well.
+I’ve seen the Twitter mob attack before, so I had to jump in and do my research before responding, as I know I will take heat for my response as well.

-Sia vs Autism Controversy
+Sia vs. Autism Controversy

 The controversy comes in two parts.
 Part one is the actress chosen to play Music (Maddie Ziegler), the main character Zu’s nonverbal autistic half-sister (Kate Hudson).
 Part two is Sia’s negative responses to criticism.

-So, let’s jump in to the conversation at hand:
+So, let’s jump into the conversation at hand:

-Simply put, the problem identified by the autistic community was that Maddie Ziegler is not autistic.
+Simply put, the problem identified by the autistic community was that Maddie Ziegler was not autistic.
 The complaint is that many autistic actresses could have possibly played the role (based solely on diagnosis & gender).

 Having someone able-bodied play a disabled character is widely considered “ableist.”

-Sia vs Autism?
+Sia vs. Autism?
 One Autistic Woman’s POV

 So, we have a situation where the film is being judged solely on the actress, not by the content.
 The film itself is finally bringing someone other than a savant or higher functioning white male as the main character.